anonutopia/anonutopians/anote.md

 #### TODO - v2.0 (MVP)

-- [ ] unstake aint from defunct nodes
 - [ ] install smart contracts
 - [ ] new aint-gateway
 - [ ] new anote-exchange